| This is the UK's leading website for Walking and Hiking | |

 Ladybower.
 Metalled road all along the western bank.
 Car park and Accessible visitor centre at the Fairholmes Car park.

 Monsall Trail, Miller's Dale.
-Level access from the car park at 138732, with a choice of a couple of miles of firm and level pathway in either direction see Walk d265 The Monsal Trail & Taddington from Wye Dale
+Level access from the car park at 138732, with a choice of a couple of miles of firm and level pathway in either direction see Walk d265 The Monsal Trail and Taddington from Wye Dale

 Chatsworth House and Gardens.
 OK, not exactly a stroll in the fields, but all the pathways are safe for wheelchairs, the gardens are varied and absolutely gorgeous, and it will take most of the day to stroll around them.
 And of course, excellent facilities!